Lions release running back Theo Riddick after 6 seasons

 ALLEN PARK, Mich.
+(AP) — The Detroit Lions are moving on from one of their mainstays in the backfield.

-(AP) — The Detroit Lions have released running back Theo Riddick after six seasons with the team.
+The Lions officially announced the signing of defensive lineman Mike Daniels on Saturday, only part of the day’s story.
+Detroit also released running back Theo Riddick after six seasons with the team.

+“Obviously, bringing in Mike, we needed to find a spot,” coach Matt Patricia said.
+“Theo obviously is a great professional.
+He’s a great player.
+He did a lot of great things for us through the course of the years.
+We have all the respect in the world for everything that he’s done, but in many of those situations, we’re just going to try to do what’s best for the team.”

-Coach Matt Patricia announced the move Saturday while confirming the signing of defensive lineman Mike Daniels.
-Riddick was second on the Lions last season with 61 receptions.
+Daniels wasn’t at practice yet Saturday, but he joins a defensive line that could be a real strength for Detroit.
+Replacing Riddick will be an interesting challenge, however.
+He was second on the Lions last season with 61 receptions.
 He also rushed for 171 yards on 40 carries.

 Riddick has been a valuable pass catcher.
 He has 285 receptions in his career, including a career-high 80 in 2015.
 But rookie Kerryon Johnson boosted the Lions’ running game last year, and Detroit also added C.J.
 Anderson to the backfield this offseason.

-“Obviously, bringing in Mike, we needed to find a spot,” Patricia said.
-“Theo obviously is a great professional.
-He’s a great player.
-He did a lot of great things for us through the course of the years.
-We have all the respect in the world for everything that he’s done, but in many of those situations, we’re just going to try to do what’s best for the team.”
+Adding to the uncertainty: The Lions have a new offensive coordinator in Darrell Bevell.

+“There are different creative ways that we can get some of that production from other players, different personnel groups, maybe different sets, different looks, and we will explore that as we go through training camp and find out who can do it the best and help us and produce in those areas,” Patricia said.
+“Certainly, some of the players you saw on the field last year that were able to do some of those things in the passing game, coming out of the backfield, we expect them to do that again this year as well.”

 The 30-year-old Daniels, a former Pro Bowler, was released earlier in the week after seven seasons with Green Bay.
 Daniels started nine games for the Packers last season.